 - NZ Security Association

 - (09) 486 0441 - firstname.lastname@example.org - www.security.org.nz

 - 0800 200 345 - https://ignitecolleges.ac.nz/

 What are the chances of getting a job?

-Chances of getting a job as a security officer/guard are good as not enough are training to meet demand, causing a shortage.
-Demand for security officers/guards is increasing as:
+Chances of getting a job as a security officer/guard are good because:

 Types of employers varied